• Donate

 "Freeway"

-If all balls have been retreived from the Outfielders, or if the Outfielders have no balls, any Kicker on base can freely run the bases and score a run.
+If all balls have been retrieved from the Fielders, or if the Fielders have no balls, any Kicker on base can freely run the bases and score a run.

 "Blitzkrieg"

-You're noticing that the Outfielders are busy with the runners.
-Perhaps you have runners that are making their way to Third Base and they are trying to stop them.
+You're noticing that the Fielders are busy with the runners.
+Perhaps you have Runners that are making their way to Third Base and they are trying to stop them.
 Well, anytime that the Outfield seems distracted, or involved in another part of the game, you can use this opportunity to 'catch them with their pants down' so to speak.

 In this strategy, you simply use this opportune time to pitch as many balls as you can in rapid succession.
 Thus, putting balls-a-plenty out on the field and creating total havoc.